The Staffing Trap Keeping Community FIs From Growing

 Hiring and retaining branch staff has always been a challenge for community financial institutions.
 But in recent years, it has become something else entirely: a ceiling on growth.

 60% of retail branch employees leave their jobs within a year.
 When they do, it takes an average of 45 days to find a replacement.
-That’s 45 days of reduced capacity, strained remaining staff, and members receiving less than the service they expect.
+That’s 45 days of reduced capacity, strained remaining staff, and customers receiving less service than they expect.
 Multiply that across a network of branches, and the math becomes unsustainable fast.

 For many community FIs, the response has been to double down on the same strategy: post more listings, offer higher wages, and hope that recruitment improves.
 But hope is not a growth strategy.
 For institutions looking to expand into new markets, the traditional branch model typically requires 15 to 20 employees to operate at full capacity.
 That’s a barrier that recruiting alone can’t solve.